 - a.
 Bachelor's and Master's Admission Boards: the boards established by the Executive Board which decide, in accordance with the admission regulations provided by law and by these Regulations, whether the prospective student can be admitted to the programme he has applied for; there is one Bachelor's Admission Board and there are four Master's Admission Boards. - b.
-Executive Board: the executive board of Wageningen University. - c.
+Board of Education: the board which executes the management of the programmes specified in Article 9.17 WHW. - c.
+Executive Board: the Executive Board of Wageningen University. - d.
 Credit: the unit used to indicate the study load of a programme and study unit as provided by the European Credit Transfer and Accumulation System (ECTS).
-One credit consists of 28 hours of tuition, interim examinations and study hours and is equal to a study point as referred to in Article 7.4 section 1 of the WHW (Higher Education and Scientific Research Act). - d.
-Final examination, examination (Dutch: examen): the final bachelor's or master's examination for each bachelor's or master's programme, as referred to Article 7.3 section 3 of the WHW. - e.
-Examining Boards: the four boards established by the Executive Board, as referred to in Article 7.12 of the WHW, who are each responsible for issues regarding interim examinations and final examinations of a particular group of programmes. - f.
-Re-sit: an assessment of knowledge, understanding and skills relating to a course which the student takes after having failed to pass an interim examination or after having timely withdrawn from an interim examination. - g.
-Re-sit period: the period in the academic year, outside the education period, in which students have the opportunity to (re-)sit interim examinations. - h.
+One credit consists of 28 hours of tuition, interim examinations and study hours and is equal to a study point as referred to in Article 7.4 section 1 of the WHW (Higher Education and Scientific Research Act). - e.
+Final examination, examination (Dutch: examen): the final bachelor's or master's examination for each bachelor's or master's programme, as referred to Article 7.3 section 3 of the WHW. - f.
+Examining Boards: the four boards established by the Executive Board, as referred to in Article 7.12 of the WHW, who are each responsible for issues regarding interim examinations and final examinations of a particular group of programmes. - g.
+Disability or chronic illness: an illness or handicap which is currently considered to be chronic or permanent and which is a structural impediment to the student's participation in education or interim examinations. - h.
+Resit: an assessment of knowledge, understanding and skills relating to a course which the student takes after having failed to pass an interim examination or after having withdrawn on time from an interim examination. - i.
+Resit period: the period in the academic year, outside the education period, in which students have the opportunity to (re-)sit interim examinations. - j.
 Education period: the period in which tuition is given, which includes self-study and interim examinations.
-The academic year at Wageningen University is divided in six education periods. - i.
-Practical assignments: as referred to in Article 7.13 section 2 sub t WHW, in one of the following forms: - Participation in practicals (lab work, etc.), - · Participation in fieldwork or excursions or,
+The academic year at Wageningen University is divided in six education periods. - k.
+Practical assignments: as referred to in Article 7.13 section 2 sub t WHW, in one of the following forms: - Participation in practical's (lab work, etc.), - Participation in fieldwork or excursions or,